CheropS/Github-tafuta/README.md

-# Chokora
+# GitHub-Tafuta

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.12.

 ## Author
-The project has been created by Sharon Cherop for Moringa School.
+The project has been created by Sharon Cherop for ALX final project.
 In case of any further information, contact @sharrycherop on twitter.

 ## Description

-Chokora (search in Swahili) is an application that allows a user to search for their username profiles on Github and see their repositories.
+GitHub-Tafuta (search in Swahili) is an application that allows a user to search for their username profiles on Github and see their repositories.

 ## Tools Used